 All the email tools mentioned above, when used, put a tiniest invisible tracking pixel of 1*1 size to the emails you send using their plugins or software.
 So, when your recipient will open the email, you will be notified that your email has been opened/read.

-Request a Return Receipt
+2. Request a Read Receipt

 Once you learn how to know if someone opened your email, you might be surprised at the number of people who read your emails and just decide to go mum.
 Another way, rather than the one mentioned above, to know what really happens to your emails after hitting send is to enable the option to request return/read receipts with the email that you send.